 Pests and insects can cause structural damage to your home, spread disease, and make your house an unpleasant place to live.

 Bug infestations can be regional.
 The weather conditions of an area, popular house styles, and insect habits can contribute to the pervasiveness of insect invaders.
+Some insects that invade homes can hurt you or your family let alone your home.
 Find the worst home-destroying pest in your state.

 The Worst Home-Destroying Pest By State